Relationship Intelligence for Financial Institutions

 Pilot Inputs

-Standard exports from your core banking system mapped to the relationship model.
+Curated extracts from your systems of record, mapped to the governed relationship model.

 Typical data: